GreenerHomeMy Brand Story

 As a nurse for more than seventeen years, I witnessed patients become bedridden, and families see their dreams shatter to pieces.
 I tried to make sense of it all.
 It was painful to watch.
 Could it have been prevented?
 Could it have been better or different?

-That was mind-boggling, so I started researching.
+This was mind-boggling, so I started researching.
 I consumed health-related literature, research papers, and blogs.
-But, unfortunately, none provided the answer I needed.
+Unfortunately, none provided the answer I needed.

 "Let food be thy medicine, and let medicine be thy food."

 Becoming a mom was the most fulfilling and rewarding experience.
 I fed my children right from an early age and made everything from scratch.
 When they became school age, with life's hustle and bustle, I thought school meals were fine, and I was okay with my children eating packaged meals.
 My work drained me so much that I was too tired and busy to prepare and cook.

 Suddenly, I remembered the patients back at the hospital.
 My thoughts raced and grabbed me by the lapels.
 I needed to make changes and take charge of my family's well-being.

 The fact is, obesity, type 2 diabetes, hypertension, and other cardiovascular diseases are plaguing children as early as 6.
 The numbers are growing at a breakneck pace.